-CAREER PATHWAY CERTIFICATE OF COMPLETION CHILDHOOD EDUCATION AND FAMILY STUDIES (30 CREDITS)

-The Childhood Education and Family Studies: Career Pathway Certificates of Completion (30 credits) is intended to provide students with the skills needed to begin a career in Childhood Education and Family Studies.
+CAREER PATHWAY CERTIFICATE OF COMPLETION: CHILDHOOD EDUCATION AND FAMILY STUDIES (18 CREDITS) The Childhood Education and Family Studies: Career Pathway Certificate of Completion: Childhood Education and Family Studies (18 credits) is intended to provide students with the skills needed to begin a career in Childhood Education and Family Studies.
 This certificate can also assist the student in earning a Child Development Associate Certificate (CDA).
-Students enroll in this program for a variety of reasons including upgrading skills and knowledge, obtaining a degree or retraining for a new profession.
-The credits earned can be laddered into a Certificate of Completion Childhood Education and Family Studies, an Associate of Applied Science Childhood Education and Family Studies or Associate of Science with an emphasis in Childhood Education and Family Studies which will transfer to a university.
+Students enroll in this program for a variety of reasons including upgrading skills and knowledge, obtaining PROGRAM REQUIREMENTS a degree or retraining for a new profession.
+The credits earned can be laddered into a Certificate of Completion Childhood Education and Family Studies, an AAS Childhood Education and Family Studies or AS with an emphasis in Childhood Education and Family Studies which will transfer to a university.
 All courses are offered online.

-Upon successful completion of this program the student will be able to:

-- Have a beginning understanding of, and ability to, practice within an early childhood classroom including culturally relevant activities, to meet each child's individual needs to nurture cognitive, physical, social, and emotional development.
-(NAEYC Associate Degree Program Standard 1) - Create and consistently maintain a safe, healthy learning environment by recognizing, articulating, and implementing health and safety standards and procedures.
-(NAEYC Associate Degree Program Standard 1) - Demonstrate an understanding of child development from a multi-cultural perspective from birth to age eight.
-(NAEYC Associate Degree Program Standard 4)

-Students are required to take the college placement test to determine skill level and readiness in math, reading and writing.
+PROGRAM STUDENT LEARNING OUTCOMES Upon successful completion of this program the student will be able to: • Have a beginning understanding of, and ability to, practice within an early childhood classroom including culturally relevant activities, to meet each child's individual needs to nurture cognitive, physical, social, and emotional development.
+(NAEYC Associate Degree Program Standard 1) • Create and consistently maintain a safe, healthy learning environment by recognizing, articulating, and implementing health and safety standards and procedures.
+(NAEYC Associate Degree Program Standard 1) ENTRY REQUIREMENTS Students are required to take the college placement test to determine skill level and readiness in math, reading and writing.
 As part of their training program, students must begin with the courses within their skill level as determined by the college placement test scores.